tsantos84/serializer/docs/mapping.rst

 `Author` respectively.

-The previous example is a good start point because you don't need to worry about the boring process of mapping all properties of all classes you want to serialize and should be enough in must of time.
+The previous example is a good start point because you don't need to worry about the boring process of mapping all properties of all classes you want to serialize and will cover the must cases.
 However, you don't have any control of what data should be serialized and when it should be serialized.
-That's why you can use the mapping mechanism to customize the serialization process.
+That's why you should use the mapping mechanism if you want a refined control over the serialization.

 The Serializer Builder
 ----------------------